AnalystEric/Business-Insight-360/README.md

 # Project Overview

 Created 5 dashboards using Power BI to showcase key performance indicators (KPIs) for the financial, marketing, sales, supply chain, and executive teams.
-This initiative aims to help a consumer electronics company improve its gross margins.

 # Tech stacks used in the project
 1. Microsoft Excel